insight-centre/saffron/FORMATS.md

 * `root`: The topic string of this topic or `""` for no topic
 * `children`: A list of children of this node (these are also Taxonomy objects)
+* `score`: The weighting given to the root topic
+* `linkScore`: The likelihood of the link from this topic to its root being correct

 Author-Author
 -------------